 So we moved back to Maryland and into my parents’ basement for one year, while Brad interviewed for jobs.
 We both became certified to substitute-teach in Maryland, and then Oliver was born (2010).
 I wrote curriculum for our friends overseas, (occasionally subbing as a teacher or life-guard) and started this blog, while Brad substitute-taught long-term and life-guarded during the summer months.

-In September 2011 we moved across the country again, this time for a full-time youth ministry position in California.
+In September 2011 we moved across the country again, this time for a full-time youth ministry position in Clifornia.
 I had a miscarriage in December (2011), but became pregnant again soon after.
 Evelyn joined our family in January (2013).
 Shortly after she was born I underwent surgery to remove a large cyst from my abdomen.
+I had a second miscarriage in February (2015).
 At this time, Brad and I are both certified to substitute-teach in California.
 In addition to his youth ministry responsibilities, Brad is also an assistant coach for the local high school football and track teams.
 I homeschool Naomi, manage our home, and care for our three children full-time.